Nonprofit IT Services for Dallas Mission-Driven Teams

 Nonprofit workflow discovery

-We map your core staff workflows, donor and finance systems, Microsoft 365 usage, and the places where a small team is absorbing too much operational risk.
+We map your core staff workflows, donor CRM and finance systems, Microsoft 365 usage, volunteer access, board reporting needs, and the places where a small team is absorbing too much operational risk.

 Phase 2